Rule Change: Completed

-On 5 September 2019 the Commission published a draft determination and draft rule that simplifies risk management for market participants and improves wholesale gas prices in the Victorian Declared Wholesale Gas Market (DWGM).
+On 12 March 2020, the AEMC has made a final rule that simplifies risk management for market participants and improves wholesale gas prices in the Victorian Declared Wholesale Gas Market (DWGM).

-In deciding to make this draft rule, the Commission has taken into account interactions with the draft rule for the separate rule change on DWGM improvement to AMDQ regime, also published on 5 September 2019.
+In deciding to make this final rule, the Commission has taken into account interactions with the final rule for the separate rule change on DWGM improvement to AMDQ regime, also published on 12 March 2020.

 On 14 March 2019 the Commission published a consultation paper on the rule change request.
 Eleven submissions were received.